nickkorolevv/node-desktop-screenshot/Readme.md

 Windows version uses nircmd (http://nircmd.nirsoft.net) Linux version uses scrot

+## How to install
+This is a forked version of a module, so to install it in your project use `yarn add https://github.com/jhotujec/node-desktop-screenshot`

 ## Available Options ##

 - quality: JPEG quality (0 to 100)